jadecobra/python_tdd_exercises/source/functions.rst

          ),
-         (bool, int, float, str, tuple, list, set, dict) ) the terminal updates to show a :doc:`TypeError` because 2 positional arguments were expected by the function but 4 were given
+         (bool, int, float, str, tuple, list, set, dict) ) the terminal shows a :doc:`TypeError` because 2 positional arguments were expected by the function but 4 were given
 * In python I can represent multiple arguments using a starred expression `see arbitrary argument lists <https://docs.python.org/3/tutorial/controlflow.html#arbitrary-argument-lists>`_.
-Let us update the signature of ``functions_with_positional_arguments`` with a starred expression to take in any number of arguments
+Let us change the signature of ``functions_with_positional_arguments`` with a starred expression to take in any number of arguments
   .. code-block:: python

     def passthrough_with_positional_arguments(*arguments):
       return arguments
-  the terminal updates to show passing tests
+  the terminal shows passing tests

 Functions with keyword arguments
 --------------------------------